 Conclusion: Small Changes, Big Protection

 Using your phone while it’s charging may seem harmless, but the increase in cell phone emissions, especially at close range, is real.
-That’s why small adjustments, like using airplane mode, switching to air tube headsets, choosing low-SAR phones, or using the SYB Phone Pouch, can make a massive difference in reducing your daily EMF radiation exposure.
+That’s why small adjustments — like using airplane mode, switching to air tube headsets, choosing low-SAR phones, or using the SYB Phone Pouch — can make a meaningful difference in reducing your daily EMF radiation exposure.
+For a deeper look at how phones are tested for radiation output, see our SAR guide.

 Remember: you don’t have to ditch your phone.
 You just have to use it smarter.